SLC

 Assessment Design

-Comprehensive evaluation of test questions using Content Validity Index (CVI) and Behaviorally Anchored Rating Scales (BARS).
+Comprehensive evaluation using Content Validity Index (CVI) and Behaviorally Anchored Rating Scales (BARS).

 • Test question evaluation